 Admission to graduate courses does not imply admission to candidacy for a specific graduate degree program.
 The requirements and procedures for admission to candidacy are described following this section.

-Applications for admission to graduate programs are reviewed by the Office of Graduate Education and Research and by the department responsible for the program to which the applicant seeks admission.
+Applications for admission to graduate programs are reviewed by the College of Graduate Studies and Research and by the department responsible for the program to which the applicant seeks admission.

 Admission is granted in one of the following categories based on the qualifications and educational objectives of the applicant:

 - Regular Degree Admission is granted to students who wish to pursue a master’s degree and who have a bachelor’s degree from an accredited institution with a minimum undergraduate grade-point average of 3.0 (A=4.0).
-For regular admission, students must meet all of the admission requirements of the Office of Graduate Education, as well as any additional requirements for the program of their choice.
+For regular admission, students must meet all of the admission requirements of the College of Graduate Studies, as well as any additional requirements for the program of their choice.

-- Conditional Admission may be authorized, based upon a recommendation from the department or by the Director of Graduate Education, for students who do not meet the requirements of regular admission, and who have a minimum undergraduate grade-point average of 2.0 (A = 4.0) from an accredited institution.
+- Conditional Admission may be authorized, based upon a recommendation from the department or by the Dean of Graduate Studies, for students who do not meet the requirements of regular admission, who need no more than 8 credits of prerequisite undergraduate coursework*, and who have a minimum undergraduate grade-point average of 2.0 (A = 4.0) from an accredited institution.
 Conditional admission can be granted to students in their final semester or session of enrollment in an undergraduate program if the academic record is satisfactory, based on the final transcript sent by the student.
 The conditions for regular admission are recorded on the letter of admission that is sent to the applicant.
-Students who fail to meet the conditions of their admission by the completion of 12 semester hours of graduate credit are denied further registration.
-The conditions of admission are the responsibility of the assigned adviser with the endorsement of the appropriate department head and the Director of Graduate Education.
+Students who fail to meet the conditions of their admission by the completion of 8 semester hours of graduate credit are denied further registration.
+The conditions of admission are the responsibility of the assigned adviser with the endorsement of the appropriate department head and the Dean of Graduate Studies.
 Students will not be granted regular admission status until all the requirements and conditions for regular admission have been met.

 - Certification or Endorsements Admission is granted to education students seeking professional teacher certification, professional development, or endorsements but not wishing to pursue a master’s degree.
-Students must meet all admission requirements of the School of Education, Leadership and Public Service and the Office of Graduate Education.
+Students must meet all admission requirements of the School of Education, Leadership and Public Service and the College of Graduate Studies.
 Admission for certification or endorsement does not assure subsequent admission to a degree program.
 A student who wishes to later apply for regular admission to a degree program must complete a degree-seeking application.
-All admission requirements of the school and the Office of Graduate Education also must be met.
+All admission requirements of the school and the College of Graduate Studies also must be met.